custom-cards/upcoming-media-card/README.md

 ```

 Then all the user needs to do is put your service name in the config like so "service: sonarr"
+If you need special styling or edits to the card to accomidate your service, just ask or submit a PR.
 Please inform me if you create one and I'll add it to the list.

+Thanks!